tsykoduk/greg.nokes.name/_posts/2020-10-16-salesforce-time-machine.md

 ![IMG 0011 2](/wp-content/uploads/2020/10/IMG_0011_2.jpeg)

-This is not only scalable to many objects in a single Salesforce org, it’s also scaleable to many Salesforce orgs - including Work.com, Service Cloud and SalesCloud.
+This is not only scalable to many objects in a single Salesforce org, it’s also scaleable to many Salesforce orgs - including Work.com, Service Cloud and Sales Cloud.
 Not only can you easily provide visibility across orgs, but you are capturing all changes and you can report on how records have evolved over time, as well as how records relate to each other in diffrent orgs.

 What are the results now that we have all of this data flowing?